talyaron/fullstack-itc-may21/02-JavaScript/99-projects/03-filltering-CRUD/instructions.md

 create one page with data constructed of an array of objects (of your preferred subject) show all objects on the DOM (responsively)

-filter it with a select-option button
+filter it with a select-option button (like in Leo's, :male/female)

 DELETE: each item can be deleted using a button on the bottom of the item.